Itsy Docs

 Variants can be reordered using drag-and-drop to control the order customers see them.

-When you add the first variant to a product, any participant combinations set on the product are automatically moved to the variant level, since variants take over customer-facing configuration.
+When you add the first variant to a product, any participant combinations set on the product are cleared at the product level, since variants take over customer-facing configuration.

 When a customer books a product, the confirmation method determines what happens next: